 8. Strengthens Immunity

-The antioxidant properties of tamarind, coupled with its antimicrobial effects, make it an excellent ingredient for strengthening the immune system.
-A serving of tamarind every day can shield your body from foreign body invasions and keep all kinds of microbial infections away, thereby protecting you from several diseases.
+The antioxidant properties and antimicrobial effects of tamarind make it an excellent ingredient for strengthening the immune system.
+A daily serving of tamarind can shield your body from foreign body invasions and keep all kinds of microbial infections away, protecting you from several diseases.

 The anti-inflammatory nature makes tamarind an excellent choice to treat skin rashes and sun burns.
 Apply some chilled tamarind pulp on inflamed skin for instant relief.